 Students can access all online material in the applicable Skills Unit, and their own notes during the exam.

-Case-Based Interactive Scenarios
+Case-Based Interactive Simulations

 The assessment strategy centres around decision-making, because being able to make good decisions demonstrates that students have gained the knowledge, skills and behaviours that they require to be successful in their positions, organisations and careers.
 Students will also encounter the consequences of their less-than-ideal decisions, which is particularly important in areas where there is more than one correct answer.